DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/3d-transformation/3d-transformation.rst

 Transformation Tree
 -------------------

-Transformation Tree is useing known poses and trasnformations to calculate the unknowns.
+Transformation Tree is using known poses and transformations to calculate the unknowns.
     .. image:: Images/3d-transformation-tree.png
         :scale: 60 %

-.. important:: The process of detection, calibration and robot guidiance all serves the core **Transformation Tree**, so understanding it's concept is the very important.
+.. important:: The process of detection, calibration and robot guidance all serves the core **Transformation Tree**, so understanding it's concept is the very important.

 How to Establish a Transformation Tree?
 """""""""""""""""""""""""""""""""""""""
 In the figure below, there are five objects ABCDE, and some of the relative positions are known, and constructed a transformation chain(Purple).

-Known trasnformations: [A in World] [E in A] [D in World] [C in D] [B in C]
+Known transformations: [A in World] [E in A] [D in World] [C in D] [B in C]
     .. image:: Images/3d-transformation-tree-example1.png
         :scale: 50 %